Robert C. Taylor Professor

 Civil War Writing, 1866-1989: New Perspectives on Iconic Texts.
 Ed. with Gary W. Gallagher.
 Baton Rouge: Louisiana State University Press, 2019.

-The Princeton Handbook of Poetic Terms, Princeton University Press, 2016
+The Princeton Handbook of Poetic Terms, Ed. with Roland Greene, Princeton University Press, 2016

-The Princeton Handbook of World Poetries, Princeton University Press, 2016
+The Princeton Handbook of World Poetries, Ed. with Roland Greene, Princeton University Press, 2016

-The Princeton Encyclopedia of Poetry and Poetics, Princeton University Press, 2012
+The Princeton Encyclopedia of Poetry and Poetics, Ed. with Roland Greene et al., Princeton University Press, 2012

 “Literary Modernism and the English Bible.”
 Literature and the Bible: Twentieth Century to the Present Day.
 Ed.
 Kevin Hart.
 Vol. 5 of Literature and the Bible.
 Ed.
 Stephen Prickett.
 5 vols.
-London: Bloomsbury (forthcoming 2020).
+London: Bloomsbury (forthcoming).